kbr/fritzconnection/docs/sources/getting_started.rst

 Getting Started
 ===============

+The Fritz!Box provides several protocols for external applications to interact with the router.
+FritzConnection makes use of the TR-064 protocol and the HTTP-Interface.
+Both APIs can be used on a single instance of FritzConnection side by side.

-Technically the communication with the Fritz!Box works by UPnP using SCPD and SOAP for information transfer which is based on the TR-064 protocol.
-The TR-064 protocol uses the concept of ``services`` and ``actions``.
+The **TR-064 protocol** uses the concept of ``services`` and ``actions``.
 A service is a collection of actions for a given topic like WLAN-connections, registered hosts, phone calls, home-automation tasks and so on.
 And an action can have optional ``arguments`` for sending and receiving data.

-The documentation about all services and actions is available from the vendor AVM (see `Further Reading <further_reading.html>`_).

 FritzConnection manages the inspection of a given Fritz!Box and can access all available services and corresponding actions.
 For some services it is required to provide the username and the password.
 The set of available services and actions may vary by router models and the installed Fritz!OS version.

+The **HTTP-Interface** (also referred as the AHA-HTTP-Interface) is designed to support the use of smart home devices by ``commands``, ``identifiers`` and optional arguments for fine grained control where applicable.

+The documentation about all services and actions for the TR-064 protocol as the available commands for the http-interface is available from the vendor AVM (see `Further Reading <further_reading.html>`_).

-The installation of fritzconnection (using pip) also installs some command line tools.
-The next sections will give an introduction to use one of the command line tools to inspect the Fritz!Box-API and how to write modules on top of fritzconnection.
+The **installation** of fritzconnection (using pip) also installs some command line tools.
+The next sections will give an introduction to the use of the command line tools to inspect the Fritz!Box-API and how to write modules on top of fritzconnection.

 .. note::
     To use the TR-064 interface of the Fritz!Box, the settings for `Allow access for applications` and `Transmit status information over UPnP` in the `Home Network` -> `Network` -> `Network Settings` menu have to be activated.

+    To access the http-interface the router must be configured with a user and a password.

 Default IP-Address